AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 If we would import all our objects directly in the application they would probably all be somewhere positioned inside each other at the worlds origin (0, 0, 0) which is not what we want.
 We want to define a position for each object to position them inside a larger world.
 The coordinates in world space are exactly what they sound like: the coordinates of your object are transformed from local to world space; this is accomplished with the **model** matrix.

-The model matrix is a transformation matrix that translates, scales and/or rotates your object to place it in the world at a location/orientation they belong to.
+The **model matrix** is a transformation matrix that translates, scales and/or rotates your object to place it in the world at a location/orientation they belong to.
 Think of it as transforming a house by scaling it down (it was a bit too large in local space), translating it to a suburbia town and rotating it a bit to the left on the y-axis so it fits neatly with the neighboring houses.
 You could think of the matrix in the previous chapter to position the container all over the scene as a sort of model matrix as well; we transformed the local coordinates of the container to some different place on the scene/world.

 So model matrix takes all your raw vertices of your object and transforms it so that you can do translations, scaling, or rotations in world space.

 **View Space**

 The view space is what people usually refer to as the **camera** of OpenGL (it is sometimes also known as **camera space** or **eye space**).
 The view space is the result of transforming your world-space coordinates to coordinates that are in front of the user's view.
 The view space is thus the space seen from the camera's point of view.
 This is usually accomplished with a combination of translations and rotations to translate/rotate the scene so that certain items are transformed to the front of the camera.
+These combined transformations are generally stored inside a **view matrix** that transforms world coordinates to view space.
+If you remember this is how we create our first person camera within our application.

+**Clip Space**

+At the end of each vertex shader run, OpenGL